Chiragjain0911/Vendor_Performance_Analysis/README.md

 6. Conclusion

 This end-to-end project (SQL + Python + Power BI) provides a clear, data-driven view of vendor performance.
-It empowers decision-makers to improve vendor selection, enhance profitability, and strengthen supply chain efficiency.
+It empowers decision-makers to improve vendor selection, enhance profitability, and strengthen supply chain efficient.

+Here you can access powerbi -->